raspberrypi-guide/raspberrypi-guide.github.io/docs/programming/run-script-on-boot.md

 comments: true
 ---

-# Run script on start-up on a Raspberry Pi
+# Run script on start-up with your Raspberry Pi
 {: .no_toc }

 For some specific use cases it may be very handy to have a script automatically run when the Raspberry Pi boots up.
 Below I help you set this up.